 Yesterday, when I tossed carrots to Little and his new girlfriend, Mom and Babies, one carrot landed in the cement pond, now filled with sand, dirt, and rocks.
 The carrot landed in a tight spot.
 Last night, Little knocked off almost every large boulder surrounding the cement pond, intended as a border, but could not get to it.

-Tom is on a salted, roasted peanut kick right now.
+Tom is on a salty, roasted peanut kick right now.
 We purchased good-sized bags of peanuts on Monday, and two are left.
-Surely, by the end of the weekend, they will be gone.
+Indeed, by the end of the weekend, they will be gone.
 Since I began a low-carb way of eating in August 2011, improving my health so much that we decided to travel the world.
 I’ve only had a few occasions where I have “cheated.”

 With this degree of motivation, it’s been relatively easy for me to give up my old food addictions, such as; eating a big bowl of high-carb, fat-free, sugar-free ice cream at night after dinner or eating high carb, high sugar winter squash with dinner almost every night, which was an excellent way to get full, while eating piles of green vegetables with small amounts of lean protein.
 It kept my weight down but made me have high blood sugar and be pre-diabetic.

-On the other hand, Tom naturally has very low blood pressure and blood sugar.
+On the other hand, Tom naturally has shallow blood pressure and blood sugar.
 He can eat anything he wants with little impact on his blood sugar or blood pressure.
 His family history is primarily longevity and good health.
 Of course, that doesn’t mean he won’t gain weight when eating high carb and sugary foods.
-Like everyone else, he can easily suffer from the effects of excess weight and body fat and other conditions commensurate with being overweight.
+Like everyone else, he can easily suffer from the effects of excess weight and body fat, and other conditions commensurate with being overweight.

 At 4:00 pm (1600 hrs), we’re heading over to Rita and Gerhard’s for sundowners.
 Their holiday home is located on Hornbill, a house we rented while here in 2013/2014.
 I won’t be drinking any wine today and haven’t for days since I am on pain medication for the dry socket.
 Hopefully, it will heal soon, and I can enjoy being pain-free and back to my “old self” once again.